Yepoleb/blog/_posts/2021-07-02-how-i-set-up-wordpress-on-debian-10.md

 This part is just a more complicated HTTP to HTTPS redirect with an exception for certbot webroot challenges.
 There are a few modules that also need to be enabled:

-    sudo a2enmod rewrite setenvif fcgi
+    sudo a2enmod rewrite setenvif proxy_fcgi ssl

-Enable the site and restart Apache
+Enable the site and restart Apache.

     sudo a2ensite wordpress
     sudo systemctl restart apache2